eugenekatsov/gss-fe/README.md

 # gss-fe
 Front end for testing gss [go sample service](https://github.com/eugenekatsov/gss)

 The frontend and backend are located in individual pods.
-Nginx on the front end serves up the react page with requests to the backend being proxied to the backend's internal service name.
+Nginx on the front end serves up the react page with requests to the backend being proxied to the backend's internal DNS name.

 This is meant to be a quick way to prototype any frontend and backend code with the benefit of being run in an albeit reduced k8s cluster.